-NEW YORK — CE retailers reported a mixed December as a last-minute sales surge couldn’t compensate for post-Thanksgiving sluggishness in the first part of the month.
+New York – CE retailers reported a mixed December, as a last-minute sales surge was unable to offset post-Thanksgiving sluggishness in the first three weeks of the month.

 “Strong results late in the month did not completely offset softness in the first three weeks,” said Target chairman, president and CEO Gregg Steinhafel.
-Net December sales rose a scant 0.8 percent for the No. 2 discount chain, to $10.2 billion, and comp-store sales were essentially flat.
-Comp sales in hardlines, which includes home entertainment, declined by the midsingle digits.
+Net December sales rose a scant 0.8 percent for the No. 2 discount chain, to $10.2 billion, and comparable store sales were essentially flat.
+Comp sales in hardlines, which includes home entertainment, declined by the mid-single digits.

 Despite the tepid results, Steinhafel said Target’s profitability benefitted from an “appropriate balance” between promotions and sales, combined with “thoughtful” inventory management.